-- Description of the functional level of the recipient, including the following:

-- Mental status assessment:

-- Intellectual function assessment:

-- Psychological assessment;

-- Educational assessment:

-- Vocational assessment;

-- Social assessment;

-- Medication assessment; and

-- Physical assessment.

-- Statement of the least restrictive conditions necessary to achieve the purposes of treatment;

-- Description of intermediate and long-range goals with the projected timetable for their attainment;

-- Statement and rationale of the treatment plan for achieving these intermediate and long-range goals, including provisions for review and modification of the plan;

-- Specification of staff and TFC II parent responsibilities and the description and frequency of the following components: proposed staff involvement, orders for medication(s), treatments, restorative and rehabilitative services, activities, therapies, social services, special diet, and special procedures recommended for the health and safety of the recipient; and

-- Criteria for release to less restrictive settings for treatment, discharge plans, criteria for discharge, and projected date of discharge.
+- 4. Description of intermediate and long-range goals with the projected timetable for their attainment: - 5.
+Statement and rationale of the treatment plan for achieving these intermediate and long-range goals, including provisions for review and modification of the plan; - 6.
+Specification of staff and TFC II parent responsibilities and the description and frequency of the following components: proposed staff involvement, orders for medication(s), treatments, restorative and rehabilitative services, activities, therapies, social services, special diet, and special procedures recommended for the health and safety of the recipient; and - 7.
+Criteria for release to less restrictive settings for treatment, discharge plans, criteria for discharge, and projected date of discharge.
 [11-1-99]

-II.
-ADMISSION CRITERIA (Meets A, B, E, and C or D):
+11. Admission Criteria (Meets A, B, E, and C or D):